Color Theory 101

 Medium Value or Contrast

 So as you should be able to see from the above contrast level is fairly easy to spot once you know what it means and what to look for.
 It’s actually a fun experiment to do so feel free to try this on yourself using a photo editing app on your phone or desktop computer.
 There are some good free ones out there like PicMonkey and Canva.

 Now onto the second factor – undertone.
 This has to do with color temperature.
 Is your overall coloring more cool or warm?
 Colors that have a blue base are considered to be cool and colors that contain yellow and red are considered warm.
 So an analyst looks for this color temperature or undertone in their client’s skin.

-People that are primarily cool have a red-violet or pink undertone or cast to their skin and if they are warm there will be a yellow-orange tint or undertone.
+People that are primarily cool have a red-violet or pink undertone or cast to their skin and if they are warm there will be a yellow-orange to red-orange tint or undertone.
 These undertones can also be found in the hair and eyes however it is most easily found in the skin.

 Chroma – Bright or Soft?

 The third factor (and one of the most important) that a color analyst studies in their clients are that of chroma or how bright (clear) or soft (muted) their overall coloring is.
 This helps to determine if they can handle wearing the clearest primary colors or if they need colors that are more toned down.
 Colors are not flat but rather more 3-dimensional flowing through a gradient scale.

 They come in pure undiluted forms or in deeper. lighter, and softened or muted forms.
 Just as in nature this is reflected in our own personal coloring.
 The question that an analyst sets out to answer is – how much?

 Color Analysis and Putting it All Together

 So how do you take all of the above info and put it together?
 As you can see in nature most people are a combination of bright and soft and warm and cool and in most cases coloring can vary in value.